How to Invest in ByteDance, the Company That Owns TikTok

 As of November 2021, ByteDance was partially owned by global investors (60%), employees (20%), and co-founders Zhang Yiming and Liang Rubo (20%).

-Its list of global investors includes Kohlberg Kravis Roberts, SoftBank Group, Sequoia Capital, General Atlantic, and Hillhouse Capital Group.
+Its list of global investors includes Kohlberg Kravis Roberts, SoftBank Group, Sequoia Capital, General Atlantic, Hillhouse Capital Group, and Capital Today.

 TikTok has also been banned from government devices in many European countries.

-In December 2020, a federal judge sided with ByteDance and issued a preliminary injunction to block the executive order.
+In December 2020, a federal judge sided with ByteDance and issued an injunction blocking the executive order.

 How to buy the ByteDance IPO